What are the keys to auditing debt?

 - Debt audit program

-- A copy of all significant debt agreements (including leases and line-of-credit agreements)
+- A copy of all significant debt agreements (including lease and line-of-credit agreements)

 - Minutes reflecting the approval of new debt